Immunization of immunocompromised persons: Canadian Immunization Guide

 In general, non-live vaccines should be administered to people with malignant hematologic disorders according to routine immunization schedules, although response may be sub-optimal.
 Immunization should be given at least 2 weeks prior to the start of immunosuppressive therapy or when immunosuppressive therapy is at the lowest level unless the risk of imminent exposure to the pathogen is high.
 Hepatitis B vaccine should be given at double the routine dose and using a 3 or 4 dose schedule.
 HPV vaccine should be given following routine age indications but using a 3 dose schedule regardless of age.
 Doses of any vaccine received while on immunosuppressive therapy should be repeated once no longer immune suppressed, unless an adequate antibody response can be demonstrated.

-Individuals with malignant hematologic neoplasms should also receive conjugate pneumococcal vaccine (regardless of age), pneumococcal polysaccharide vaccine if age 2 years or more, and one dose of Hib vaccine after age 5 years regardless of prior Hib vaccination history, because of increased susceptibility to these infections.
+Individuals with malignant hematologic neoplasms should also receive Pneu-C-20, with a dose schedule that considers age and pneumococcal vaccine history, and one dose of Hib vaccine after age 5 years regardless of prior Hib vaccination history, because of increased susceptibility to these infections.
 For infants 6 months of age or older, annual immunization with inactivated influenza vaccine is also recommended.
+RSV disease can result in severe outcomes in older adults with immunocompromising conditions.
+To reduce severe RSV outcomes in adults 75 years of age and older, particularly those with a moderate to severe immunocompromising condition, a single dose of RSV vaccine is recommended.

 Live attenuated vaccines